glen-langdale/Applied_Data_Analytics_Project/README.md

 # Scope
-* Compare Dublin to a city in China or India or Canada (wild fire areas?) daily PM10 or PM2.5 data for a town in Ireland per year - [https://eparesearch.epa.ie/safer/downloadValidityCheck.jsp](https://eparesearch.epa.ie/safer/dataAndResources/mostPopularResources.jsp?type=download)
+* Compare Dublin to a city in China or India or Canada (wild fire areas?) daily PM10 or PM2.5 data for a town in Ireland per year - [EPA Ireland](https://eparesearch.epa.ie/safer/dataAndResources/mostPopularResources.jsp?type=download)

 * Look at data over the last 5-10 years.